 Remember that when using AI, you’re uploading your sensitive data to Big Tech’s clouds.
 You could be passing highly sensitive information to be translated, and in the case of data breaches and unauthorized access, that information could end up in the wrong hands and compromise your or your clients' reputation.

 Digital product teams should adopt strong security measures and encryption protocols to protect user data and intellectual property.
 Compliance with privacy regulations and data protection laws in different markets is imperative to avoid legal repercussions.
-Furthermore, other measures might include:
+Furthermore, some other measures might include:

-By taking some of these measures, localization teams can have some level of protection when using automation and AI to improve translation quality and productivity in the localization process.
+While risks will always be present, by taking some of these measures, localization teams can have some level of protection when using automation and AI to improve translation quality and productivity in the localization process.

 AI empowers remarkable text translations today.
 However, studying cross-disciplinary leaps in voice recognition, computer vision, and generative AI, among others, hints at a future with localization solutions of a science-fiction level.
 Imagine:

-📚 Recommended read: Translation Technology: Exploring the Pros and Cons of AI Translation
+📚 Recommended read: Translation technology: Exploring the pros and cons of AI translation

-How to prepare your team for automation adoption 🔗
+🛠️ How to prepare your team for automation adoption 🔗

 The speed of adaptation says a lot about your business growth.
 And this is no different when it comes to automation and AI.
 You need to adapt your team slowly so that when change becomes mandatory, you don’t instantly shift to new tech within a day.
 Here are some things you can do to speed up this process.